TFI International (TFII) Received its Third Buy in a Row

-After RBC Capital and BMO Capital gave TFI International (NYSE: TFII) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
-Analyst Jason Seidl maintained a Buy rating on TFI International yesterday and set a price target of $46.00.
-The company’s shares closed last Tuesday at $22.83.
+After BMO Capital and J.P.
+Morgan gave TFI International (NYSE: TFII) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Walter Spracklin maintained a Buy rating on TFI International yesterday and set a price target of C$37.00.
+The company’s shares closed last Thursday at $25.35.

-According to TipRanks.com, Seidl is a 5-star analyst with an average return of 9.6% and a 60.7% success rate.
-Seidl covers the Services sector, focusing on stocks such as Covenant Transportation Group, Expeditors International, and Echo Global Logistics.
+According to TipRanks.com, Spracklin is a 5-star analyst with an average return of 9.7% and a 61.5% success rate.
+Spracklin covers the Services sector, focusing on stocks such as Republic Services, Waste Connections, and GFL Environmental.

-Currently, the analyst consensus on TFI International is a Strong Buy with an average price target of $31.02, a 34.1% upside from current levels.
+Currently, the analyst consensus on TFI International is a Strong Buy with an average price target of $29.99, which is a 18.8% upside from current levels.
 In a report issued on April 9, J.P.
 Morgan also maintained a Buy rating on the stock with a $36.00 price target.

 See today’s analyst top recommended stocks >>